drtoast/principles/README.md

 “if you find yourself continuously fixing existing tests as you add new features, it means that your tests are tightly coupled to internal implementation.” - Kostis Kapelonis [Kostis Kapelonis][4]

+"I have seen a nice definition of "architecture" somewhere.
+It said that architecture is that what makes software able to change.
+If we embrace this point of view, unit tests can be considered to be a strictly an anti-architecture device." - [Martin Sústrik][18]

 <a name="tests-good-design"></a>
 ### Tests are not a substitute for good design